Special Need Dentistry and Orthodontic Services who Require Additional Assistance

 Different Techniques Implemented in Special Needs Dentistry

 A discussion with the parents or guardian is a good place to start to understand the special needs that the child or adult may have.
-Once a baseline has been established the staff is sensitive to those issues.
-The patient might have a difficult time with longer appointments so that needs to be addressed.
+Once a baseline has been established, the staff is sensitive to those issues.
+The patient might have a difficult time with longer appointments, so that needs to be addressed.
 Sometimes it could be the lighting in the office or the different textures that are presented when working in the mouth.

 A terrific example of addressing and understanding a special needs patient is if the parent or guardian thinks the child or adult can tolerate braces.
-Some patients, maybe those with autism or cerebral palsy, might be extra sensitive to having the wires and brackets in their mouth and might damage the appliances.
-They find them irritating and may play with them or manipulate them such that the goal and objective is negated.
+Some patients, maybe those with autism or cerebral palsy, might be extra sensitive to having the wires and brackets in their mouths and might damage the appliances.
+They find them irritating and may play with them or manipulate them such that the goal and objective are negated.

 Special Needs Dentistry from Childhood to Adulthood